Mt. Everest & Ngari Off-The-Beaten-Path Tour

 Only 21km north of the Raka junction are the Tagyel Chutse or King Tiger Hot Springs.
 You will smell the warm spring and see the steaming steam from far away.
 It's a collection of geysers, bubbling hot springs, puffing steam outlets, and smoking holes that seem to lead straight down into the bowels of the earth.
 You can take a hot spring bath here.

 In the morning, we will get back to Lhatse first, then move further south back to Shigatse.
-En route, we will detour to Sakya Monastery.
+En route, we will detour to Sakya Monastery

 Sakya Monastery is the main monastery of Sakyapa, built in the 1360s.
 The walls around this monastery were mainly in gray, but the top part of the walls was painted in red and white stripes.
 That’s why Sakyapa is also being called Variegated Buddhism.
 There are many cultural relics such as seals, Buddha statues, a large collection of books, more than 3000 exquisite murals, etc. The murals of the Yuan Dynasty are the most distinctive, which makes Sakya Monastery known as the "second Dunhuang".

-In the morning, we will visit the home of Panchen Lama - Tashilunpo Monastery, which was founded by the 1st Dalai Lama in 1447.
+In the morning, we will visit the home of Panchen Lama - Tashilhunpo Monastery, which was founded by the 1st Dalai Lama in 1447.
 It is a historic and culturally important monastery in Shigatse.
 It's located on the central hill of the city.
 The full name in Tibetan of the monastery means "all fortune and happiness gathered here" or "heap of glory".

 Then, we will drive back to Lhasa from Shigatse along the Friendship Highway, via the northern route to Lhasa.
 It is the most direct route and usually takes around 6 hours to reach the capital.
-We will make several stops on the way in order to enjoy the views of the Yarlung Tsangpo River Valley.
+We will make several stops on the way to enjoy the views of the Yarlung Tsangpo River Valley.

 Your tour ends today.
 Our guide and driver will collect you from your hotel to transfer to Lhasa Airport/Railway Station for your next destination.